Topics

 A whole life insurance policy can be used during your lifetime and can help benefit your beneficiaries after you pass away.

-What is cash value and cash surrender value?
+What are cash value and cash surrender value?

 Cash value and cash surrender value are both “living benefits” that you can access from your whole life policy while you are alive.